judsonlmoore/judsonlmoore.com/_posts/peace-corps/2017-11-13-my-peace-corps-legacy.markdown

 ---
 title:			What I have learned about my Peace Corps legacy in Kyrgyzstan
 date:			2017-11-13 21:13:21 Z
 categories:		Peace Corps
 tags:			Bishkek
   - Kyrgyzstan
   - Peace Corps
   - Service Above Self
   - Talas
 author:			judsonlmoore
 excerpt:		I recently learned a few things which I did not know about my own legacy in Kyrgyzstan.
 Some of these I suspected, while others were a complete shock.
 layout:			post
+image:			../assets/images/

 ---